 - If your specific program provides a “grace period,” you may have a small window – between one and a few months at the beginning of the year – to combine any remaining FSA or HSA funds from the previous year with the FSA or HSA funds from the current year.
 This may help you pay for healthcare expenses – such as LASIK – in excess of the annual cap using your combined FSA or HSA funds.

 - Married couples and families have a higher contribution limit ($6,750 with an HSA).
-This family contribution should cover the cost of LASIK using the most advanced technologies.
+This family contribution is a good financing option for LASIK, as it will likely cover the cost of using the most advanced technologies.

 Finally, don’t forget to check with your company’s benefit manager for advice on how to best use your Flexible Spending Arrangement or Health Savings Account plan.